googleforgames/clean-chat/README.md

 ## Architecture Components:

+Antidote’s design is divided into three main components:
+-The Scoring Engine: This is the online service that hosts the toxicity detection models, and conducts aggregation of the results.
+-Game Telemetry Intake: Antidote’s means of communicating with Game Servers and handling game telemetry data from them.
+Note - Antidote is specifically designed to work as a third-party service or sidecar to the game server, and does not directly communicate with the client itself
+-ML Model Pipeline: A self-contained, ML-Ops driven framework for training, deploying, and maintaining toxicity models.
+The Model pipeline provides several options for base models, including both open source and Google Cloud Partner Models.

 **1. API Endpoints**

     Antidote contains an an API Endpoint, that works with ESPv2 for OpenAPI.
 These API Endpoints allow chats and audio files to be passed into the Antidote framework through a secure, monitored service.
 The component is based on [Google Cloud Endpoints with ESPv2](https://cloud.google.com/endpoints/docs/openapi/tutorials).